Skip to main content

 Colonel Andrew J. Mackay Letters

-The Colonel Andrew J. Mackay Letters, 1863-1864, include letters to and from Mackay in his position as the Chief Quartermaster of the Army of the Cumberland.
-The majority of the letters concern troop movements, supplies and shipments.
+The Colonel Andrew J. Mackay Letters include letters to and from Mackay in his position as the Chief Quartermaster of the Army of the Cumberland.
+The majority of the letters concern troop movements, supplies, and shipments, and are dated between 1863-1864.

 Colonel Geza Mihalotzy Ordnance Receipt